 John had a history of serious mental illness.
-On the evening of 10 March 2001 John's family called an ambulance.
+One evening, John's family called an ambulance.
 He was taken to the accident and emergency department at the local hospital.

 His notes stated that he was suffering from psychosis with an underlying depression.
 John was admitted informally to South Ward 3 which was on the 3rd floor.
 The main entrance to the ward was kept locked by staff.
 The fire door was in need of repair.